Geetha63/MS-Teams-Scripts/TeamsUserActivity/README.md

 # Description

 Use the MicrosoftTeams activity reports to get insights into the Microsoft Teams user activity in your organization.
-Period specifies the length of time over which the report is aggregated.
+The period specifies the length of time over which the report is aggregated.
 The supported values for {period_value} are: D7, D30, D90, and D180

 Provide the number(1,2,3) to get the MicrosoftTeams user activity reports